mattymaloney/mattymaloney.github.io/_posts/2016-03-28-apache-php-wordpress-phpmyadmin-aws-vpc-ec2-linux-rds-mariadb.md

 ?>
 ```

+All done with phpMyAdmin.

+## Create WordPress EC2 instance

+Choosing:

+- **OS/AMI**: _lap-baseline_ created previously.
+- **Instance Type**: t2.nano (since this is just a test)
+- **VPC**: the VPC that was create with the RDS instance
+- **Availability Zone**: same that was chosen when creating the RDS instance
+- **Enable termination protection**: yes
+- Security Group: Select or create one with the following settings:
+	- port 22 from office and home IPs.
+    - ports 80 and 443 from all.

+Make sure that this EC2 instance's security group is added to the permitted ingress traffic for the RDS instance's security group.

+Edit `/etc/httpd/conf/httpd.conf` to update the `ServerName` directive.

+Restart Apache.

 Verify now that you can connect to the database using wordpress's username and password.

-All done with phpMyAdmin.